2025 Scotties Tournament of Hearts: Summary

 Einarson's Manitoba rink defeated Nova Scotia in the semifinal, 9–8.
 The game came down to the last end, when the game was tied 8–8 with Einarson having hammer.
-On her last stone, Einarson made a light weight tap of a Nova Scotia stone, but it jammed on one of her rocks.
+On her last stone, Einarson made a lightweight tap of a Nova Scotia stone, but it jammed on one of her rocks.
 This forced a measurement, which revealed that she had tapped the rock far enough to score a single, winning the game.
 The win would put Einarson into the final in a rematch against Homan.

 Rachel Homan's Ottawa team successfully defended its gold medal in the final before an sellout crowd and completed an unprecedented second straight undefeated run through the Scotties with a 6–1 win over Manitoba's Team Kerri Einarson.
 In the process Team Homan tied its record for consecutive wins at the Scotties with its 22nd straight victory.
 Homan became the first player at any position to be score a perfect 100 per cent shooting percentage in a Scotties gold-medal game.
 It was a tight game through six ends, and it was Homan — who delivered back-to-back double takeouts in the third end to stop a potential for a 2 or 3, and prompt a blanked end.
 The teams traded singles in the fourth and fifth ends, but in the back half of the game, it was Team Canada that was able to pull away.
 After a blanked sixth, Homan made a hit-and-roll behind a short centre guard, and Einarson was heavy with her draw to bite the pin, giving Team Canada a steal of one.
 An end later, Einarson needed a piece of the four-foot looking at two Team Canada counters and barely got into the 12-foot.
 The gloves came off for handshakes with another stolen point for Team Homan, ending a game that was the lowest scoring in Scotties final history, eclipsing the eight points combined in when, Team Canada (skipped by Sandra Schmirler) defeated a Manitoba team skipped by Connie Laliberte 5-3.

 Team Homan trailed their opponent only three times during the entire competition.
 In Draw #3, Team Northern Ontario (McCarville) began the game with the hammer and scored one point, leading 1–0.
 Homan responded with four, and McCarville then notched three to tie the game.
 Homan then scored three and led for the remainder of the game.
 In Draw #9, Team Saskatchewan (Martin) began the game with a steal of one from Homan, who had LSFE (hammer in the first end), to lead 1–0.
 Homan took the lead 2–1, Martin then tied, and later took the lead 5–4 after six ends.
 Homan responded and eventually won the game.
 Furthermore, Team Homan only twice allowed their opponent to steal.
 In the aforementioned Draw #9 game against the Martin rink, Team Saskatchewan opened the game with a steal of one.
 In draw #13, Team British Columbia (Brown) stole one in the eighth in a nail-biter to the finish.